TiewonHenderson/ChessBoardDetector/README.md

 8. Run RANSAC on the found 9×9 point grid to get a grid homography based on grid square corners.
 9. Offset the 4 corners of the homography by the relative distance between points to see which bounding box fits most grid corners.
 10. Return the final found 4 corner points (None if anything went wrong in the middle steps).

+To run the algorithm:
+- Within Chessboard_detection.py
+- Use the detect_chessboard() function with a valid image directory as an input
+- Expected outcome:
+1) A 4 element list that includes the 4 corner points found
+2) None if no points could be found

 ---